Birmingham Button Manufacturing: Part 7

 Whilst living in Lambeth, South London in 1813, with the technical assistance of his name-sake son, he patented the production of cloth covered buttons by machinery.
 The machine had to stamp out the parts, attach a shank to the back then cover the whole with fabric.

 He then moved to Birmingham to take advantage of his patent in the centre of the button making trade.
-He move to nearby Bromsgrove in 1821, another button making town, first in High Street then at Sidemoor Mill.
+He move to nearby Bromsgrove in 1821 , another button making town, to get away from his competitors, first in High Street then at Sidemoor Mill.
 In 1825 his son patented the “flexible shank button”.
 This type of button had a cloth patch protruding through the metal back plate.
 This allowed the button to be stitched snug and flat onto the garment.

 Later they patented a 3-part metal version with a steel back plate and a loop shank instead of the cloth patch.
 This is referred to as the “Sanders type” button.
 They also invented the modern ‘snap-fastener’.

 By 1830 there were 300 employees, mostly women earning one shilling and one pence per day.
-The company was taken over by the Nicholls family (? when) but still trades under the name of Sanders as a badge making firm.
+George Nicholls became manager then later a partner in the firm.
+His son left school to become manager after his father’s sudden death in 1890, aged only fifteen.
+He bought the firm in 1908.
+However, Today, it still trades under the name of Sanders as a badge making firm.
 However, button production ceased around 2014.

 New inventions and changes in fashion dictated the sorts of buttons produced by the firm over time:

 Early 1900s: velvet covered, braid covered, satin covered.
 Starts to make ladies’ buttons.
 Celluloid.